David Jassy: TEDxSanQuentin

 In 2017, Jassy was invited to a special TEDx entitled TEDxSanQuentin.
-He performed during the event his own composition "Freedom" inspired by his own experience.
+He performed his composition "Freedom" inspired by his own experience.
 Jassy wrote it when he was stuck in his cell during a lockdown at Solano Prison years earlier.
 Jassy’s son was in the audience.
 The filmed event was uploaded on April 20, 2017.

 Productions

 Jassy also worked on his own materials and released remixes including "Freedom" from The Game which he entitled "Freedom (Dreams Remix)".
 He also created beats for the acclaimed prison podcast Ear Hustle producing music from an influx of younger men who came into San Quentin.